-There are many choices in protecting your digital goods.
+There are many choices for protecting your digital goods.
 Below, we will let you know some tips you can follow to ensure your eBook stays safe.

 Where’s the best place to sell an eBook?

-Our favourite and most profitable method to selling an eBook is using Shopify.
+Our favourite and most profitable method for selling an eBook is using Shopify.
 Shopify is the leading e-commerce platform with insane features that no other platform has.

 Think of it as an all-in-one solution to create your own store.
 Learn more about the benefits of Shopify.

-You will need to install a Shopify-approved application to your Shopify account called Downloadable Digital Assets.
+You will need to install a Shopify-approved application to your Shopify account called DDA.
 It’s the favourite for all Shopify experts and has some top-level protection features listed in this article.